-In order to evaluate the human judgements, we took a random sample of 224 documents and rated these for sentiment.
+In order to evaluate the human judgements, we manually rated documents in our corpus for sentiment.
+As manually rating documents for sentiment is a laborious activity, we have decided to use a random sample of 224 documents in this process.
 We observed 56% strong agreement and 99% weak agreement between our judgement and the human annotations, where strong agreement means an exact match and weak agreement means that one rating is positive or negative, whereas the other is neutral.
 Most discrepancies between ratings can be explained by interpretation differences.
 It is for instance difficult for humans to pick up on subtle cases of sentiment, which can be expressed in irony and tone.
 The interpretation of such subtle uses of sentiment can differ from person to person.
 The two observed cases of strong disagreement are due to misinterpretation of the text.